-NBA Rumors: Michigan’s Moritz Wagner Emerges As Draft Prospect For Celtics, Sean Deveney of ‘Sporting News’
+NBA Rumors: Michigan’s Moritz Wagner Emerges As Draft Prospect For Celtics, Sean Deveney Of ‘Sporting News’

 The Boston Celtics’ rise to contention did not happen overnight.
-It took Danny Ainge sleepless nights to form the core of the team, now consists of All-Stars and promising players.
+It took Danny Ainge sleepless nights to form the core of the team, which now consists of All-Stars and promising players.
 And while free agency and trades brought in the likes of Kyrie Irving, Al Horford, and Gordon Hayward, the draft also played a major role in Boston’s newfound success.

 Sporting News writer Sean Deveney feels the Celtics can add another piece to their championship with another great find at the 2018 NBA Draft.

-There’s no bigger proof of the Celtics’ draft brilliance than the pair of wing prodigies Jaylen Brown and Jayson Tatum, who were both taken No.3 overall in the last two NBA Drafts.
+There’s no bigger proof of the Celtics’ draft brilliance than the pair of wing prodigies Jaylen Brown and Jayson Tatum, who were both taken No. 3 overall in the last two NBA Drafts.
 Brown almost doubled his production from his rookie season, as he nicely filled the shoes left void by Jae Crowder as a two-way impact player.
 Tatum produced right out of the gates, adding another dimension to the team with his versatility and a surprisingly reliable three-point stroke.

 Ainge’s uncanny ability to find prospects that fit the Celtics’ system will be tested again this year.
 With the Los Angeles Lakers 2018 first-round draft pick likely to be conveyed to the Philadelphia 76ers and the Brooklyn Nets pick going to the Cleveland Cavaliers, Boston finds themselves without a lottery selection for the first time in three years.

-The upcoming crop of draft hopefuls doesn’t present a lot of can’t miss prospects beyond the top-10, so picking the right talent is going to be a challenge for Ainge and his team.
+The upcoming crop of draft hopefuls doesn’t present a lot of can’t miss prospects beyond the top 10, so picking the right talent is going to be a challenge for Ainge and his team.

 Ray Allen's book is out 3/27.
 Sean Deveney joined #Celtics Beat to discuss some excerpts.
 Do you think Allen's relationship with Garnett, Rondo is repairable?